-Guidance on all aspects of this policy, including in particular guidance on manual handling risk assessment and on the provision of manual handling training, is available from the Health, Safety and Environment Office.
+Guidance on all aspects of this policy, including in particular guidance on manual handling risk assessment and on the provision of manual handling training, is available from the Health, Safety and Environment Office (healthandsafety@brunel.ac.uk).
+Further guidance can also be found on the HSE website.